gloom-lang/Gloom/README.md

 # Status

 This is in early stages.
-This repository is more of a playground to experiment with the language's semantics before going all-in on implementation.
+Currently this repository is more of a playground to work out the language's semantics